How to Optimize Your WordPress Database: Get a Fast Site in 10 Steps

 Imagine your database as a warehouse, filled with information.
 As data is added and removed, some parts of the warehouse are cluttered while others are empty.

 That’s where database optimization comes into play.
-It organizes your data, just like you would organize a warehouse, making it easier to access the necessities.
+It organizes your data, making it easier to access the necessities.

 Now, imagine the warehouse’s structure is compromised – maybe a wall is crumbling or the roof is leaky.
 That’s a clear-cut case for a repair job.
 Similarly, if your site is experiencing recurring errors due to malfunctions in your database, it’s time for a database repair.